‘Catch Me Outside’ Girl Danielle Bregoli’s DJ Suede Remix On Billboard 100

 A post shared by Slimthugga (@bhadbhabie) on

-While a lot of people were laughing at the 13-year-old’s audacity for even trying to fight an entire crowd, it turns out she is brave (or crazy) enough to try it.
+While a lot of people were laughing at the 13-year old’s audacity for even trying to fight an entire crowd, it turns out she is brave (or crazy) enough to try it.
 As details emerged about the life of Bregoli before coming on the daytime talk show, it turns out she has an extensive history of police contact, most of it for fighting.
 Even now, with clubs offering a ridiculous amount of money for appearances and after putting out her own clothing line and even making the (unofficial) music video for Kodak Black’s “Everything 1k,” Danielle Bregoli is still making headlines for starting fights.

 Most recently it was reported by TMZ that Bregoli and a few of her friends started a fight outside of a Lake Worth, Florida bar.
 That wasn’t the first fight since Danielle’s infamy and it certainly won’t be the last.
 Fighting seems to be all that she knows which is why she and her mother are banned for life from Spirit Airlines.
 On her way back to the Dr. Phil Show to give an update on her life since the September appearance, Danielle ended up attacking someone aboard the flight because they were arguing with her mother.